gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Authorization Request {#ssec-auth-req}

-The joining node contacts the AS, in order to request an Access Token for accessing the join resource hosted by the Group Manager and associated to the OSCORE group.
+The joining node contacts the AS, in order to request an Access Token for accessing the group-membership resource hosted by the Group Manager and associated to the OSCORE group.
 The Access Token request sent to the /token endpoint follows the format of the Authorization Request message defined in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * The 'scope' parameter MUST be present and MUST include: